magic_elf (ELF File Format Analyzer)

 How To Use

 So lastly, magic_elf can be compiled as a library and used in other programs also.
 Typing "make lib" will create a libmagic_elf.so that can be linked into other programs.
-I included a sample program called test_lib.c that demonstrates simply opening up a library, returning a pointer to a function, and calling that function.
+There is an included sample program called test_lib.c that demonstrates simply opening up a library, returning a pointer to a function, and calling that function.